thetanishrana/swe1-app/README.md

 - Code coverage with Coveralls (82%)
 - Automated testing
 - Code quality checks with Black and Flake8
-- Auto-deployment to AWS Elastic Beanstalk# Update main branch coverage
+- Auto-deployment to AWS Elastic Beanstalk
-# Trigger main branch coverage